Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models: Introduction

-and some extra non-degeneracy conditions (given in \cite{jp_saddle_node} for instance).
-In particular, \cite{jp_saddle_node} provides an equivalent definition of a saddle-node bifurcation, thanks to isolated zeros of a well-chosen map.
-In this paper, we consider such a definition, which we explicit below.
-We introduce the Hilbert spaces $H_1 = \mathbb{R}\times \mathcal{H}_e \times \mathcal{H}_e$ and $H_2 = \mathbb{R}\times L_e^2 \times L^2_2$ and we define the so-called \emph{Saddle-Node Map} $\mathbb{F} : H_1 \to H_2$ as follows
+and some extra non-degeneracy conditions (given in \citep{jp_saddle_node} for instance).
+In particular, \citep{jp_saddle_node} provides an equivalent definition of a saddle-node bifurcation, thanks to isolated zeros of a well-chosen map.
+For the second ingredient of our approach, we introduce the Hilbert spaces $H_1 = \mathbb{R}\times \mathcal{H}_e \times \mathcal{H}_e$ and $H_2 = \mathbb{R}\times L_e^2 \times L^2_2$ (see \eqref{def : Hilbert space Hl}) and we define the so-called \emph{Saddle-Node Map} $\mathbb{F} : H_1 \to H_2$ as follows